 So, assess your data standardization across product categories first.
 Inconsistent attribute names, units of measure or classification schemes will limit AI effectiveness.

-Start standardizing the data sets you plan to use for AI applications before you move forward.
+Then, start standardizing the data sets you plan to use for AI applications before you move forward.

 Content quality matters more than you might expect.
 AI models trained on poor-quality product descriptions will generate poor-quality output.
 So, clean up your foundational content before implementing AI-powered automation.